-10 Best Apps that Make Architects’ Life Easier
+10 Best Apps for Architects That Make Life Easier

-These 10 apps have grabbed the spotlight in recent years as innovative problem-solving tools that make life easier for architects.
+These 10 apps for architects have grabbed the spotlight in recent years as innovative problem-solving tools that make life easier for architects.

 Innovative tech solutions– from 3D printing to project management tools and drone-based monitoring systems– are revolutionizing the way architects work.
 These tools allow them to optimize their workflows, increase ROI and communicate better with clients.
 Since the advent of the smartphone, app developers have been rolling out small, nimble tools that tackle all sorts of problems professionals encounter on a daily basis, both in the studio and on the construction site.